SGKFPS/smart_charger/README.md

 Electricity pricing for each half hour period (in pence).

+- Allocation for multiple branches can be found in Azure (Z:\R&D Project Data\WEVC - Data Analytics Stream\WP7 - Historic Journey & Order Analysis\D7.1 - Feasibility, Cost and Emission Study\Study Outputs\Results\10.WEVC.allocated_journeys_focus.02.ST.csv)

-## Getting Started
+## Getting Started with single branch:

-1) Modify global_variavels.py:
+1) Modify global_variables.py:

+    1) Line 123: Modify with your journey data file.
+This is meant to concatenate several files so you can use the * for wildcard

-    1) Modify lines 108 and 109 with your file paths for journeys and pricing.
+    1) Line 124: Modify with path for pricing file

-    1) Modify lines 6 and 7 with number of vehicles and number of fast chargers
+    2) Line 7-8: modify with number of vehicles and fast chargers

-    1) Modify lines 9 and 12 for your range start time (sorry, you have to do both!)
+    3) Line 10: your range start time

-    1) Modify line 10 for your time range to study
+    4) Line 11 (or 12): your time range to study (start with a week to get something fast)

-    1) If you want to calculate a benchmark, uncomment them from the list in line 17 (but think about using a single charger power)

-    1) Change battery capacity to your vehicle spec
+    5) Line 17: likely you just want to put `['opt']`.
+This is the list of categories to run ('opt' is smart charging, 'BAU' and 'BAU2' are the two benchmarks)

+    6) Lines 133-139: if you want, change the specifications of the Vivaro LR

+2) Create the `Outputs\Logs\` folders

-2) Modify P1_grid.py
+3) Modify P1_grid.py

     1) Line 22: Manually adjust the run # (to one that doesn't exist yet).
 This is for logging purposes.

+    2) Lines 23, 24: change branch to use (just for logging, this won't change anything)

-    1) Line 24: Select your chargers to use.
+    3) Line 25: Select your chargers to use.
 This is in the shape of a list of lists, so `[[11,11], [22,22], [11,22]]` will perform a search with all 11 kW chargers, all 22 kW chargers and a mix of 11 and 22 kW.

-    1) Line 25: List of site capacities to include in your grid search
+    1) Line 26: List of site capacities to include in your grid search

-    1) Lines 28-35: If you don't have the profiles already, leave them uncommented.
-If you have already generated it from the testdata_proc.py file, comment them and use lines 37-38.
+    2) Lines 30-37: If you don't have the profiles already, leave them uncommented.
+If you have already generated it from the testdata_proc.py file, comment them and use lines 39-40.

     1) Run P1_grid.py and good luck!

+## Getting Started with multiple branches:

+1) Modify global_variables.py:

+    1) Line 129: Modify with your journey data file (includes all branches)

+    2) Line 10: range start time (if you choose to crop the journeys to a specific range)

+    3) Line 11 (or 12): time range to study (start with a week to get something fast)

+    4) Line 17: likely you just want to put `['BAU']`.
+This is the list of categories to run ('opt' is smart charging, 'BAU' and 'BAU2' are the two benchmarks)

+    5) Lines 141-203: if you want, change the specifications of the Arrival vans
+    6) Lines 207-235: change the vans and chargers to use in each store (or comment out stores you don't want to run)

- 1) Create the `Outputs\Logs\` folders
+2) Create the `Outputs\LogsJLP\` folders

+3) Modify Multi_store_gridSC.py

+    1) Line 21: Manually adjust the run # (to one that doesn't exist yet).
+This is for logging purposes.

+    2) Lines 24-40: If you don't have the profiles already, leave them uncommented.
+If you have already generated them in a previous run, comment them and use lines 42-45.

+    1) Run Multi_store_gridSC.py and good luck!

 ## Notes
 - The benchmarks are built in as their own optimiser functions.
 BAU